 - Due to power outages across the impacted areas, there may be localized retail fuel station disruptions.
-Suppliers are working to keep retail stations supplied. - The state of Louisiana has some generators reserved for gas stations that they will place at strategic stations once debris is cleared. - There are a few retail gas stations closed in Texas due to flooding near the Louisiana border.
-Otherwise, there are very few retail station closures in the state. - Approximately 85% of the service stations in the impacted areas have not had customers report their operational status to Gas Buddy.
+Suppliers are working to keep retail stations supplied. - The state of Louisiana has some generators reserved for gas stations that they will place at strategic stations once debris is cleared.
+Additionally, ExxonMobil has reported providing generators to distributors in Louisiana without power. - There are a few retail gas stations closed in Texas due to flooding near the Louisiana border.
+Otherwise, there are very few retail station closures in the state. - Approximately 83% of the service stations in the impacted areas have not had customers report their operational status to Gas Buddy.
 This may be for a number of reasons, including minimal customers who are on the road due to damage/debris/flooding, or stations which may be inaccessible.
-Of the 15% of stations that have had their status reported, about 60% have fuel and power, and 40% are either without fuel or power, or without both.
+Of the 17% of stations that have had their status reported, about 70% have fuel and power, and 30% are either without fuel or power, or without both.
 The trend will continue to be monitored.